On this page

 What the Anatomy Review Workshop actually is

-Merrithew describes ARW as a lecture-based review for people who already have functional anatomy knowledge.
-In other words, it is built for students who have seen anatomy before and need it organised more clearly in a Pilates context — not for students starting from zero and hoping six hours will solve everything.
+ARW is a lecture-based review workshop for students who already have functional anatomy knowledge.
+It is built for students who have seen anatomy before and need it organised more clearly in a Pilates context.

-The best way to think about ARW is this: it is a structured review and reset, not a shortcut around deeper anatomy learning when deeper anatomy learning is what you actually need.
+Best way to think about ARW: it is a structured review and reset, not a shortcut around deeper anatomy learning when deeper anatomy learning is what you actually need.

 What ARW covers